This is a sponsored post written by me on behalf of Tyson Foods, Inc. All opinions are entirely my own. #sponsored #ad

 - Fresh thyme sprigs for garnish, if desired (optional)

 - In a large pot or Dutch oven over medium heat, fry the bacon pieces until crispy (about 8 to 10 minutes), stirring frequently.
 Transfer to a plate lined with paper towels.
 Drain off fat from pot, leaving 1 tablespoon.

-- Add shrimp to the pot and cook until pink (about 3-4 minutes), stirring frequently.
+- Add shrimp to the pot and cook until pink (about 3 to 4 minutes), stirring frequently.
 Remove shrimp with a slotted spoon and add to the plate with the bacon.
 Leave juices in pot.

 - Add onions and garlic.
 Sauté for about 3 minutes, or until onions are soft and translucent.

 - Add paprika, crushed red pepper, thyme, salt and pepper.
 Cook, stirring frequently for 2 minutes.